Home | Volume 48 | Article number 169

 Our study provides the first analysis of LFR first aid kits in LMICs while adding detailed incident reporting data to existing literature.
 The data obtained includes nearly 400 incidents in three months following LFR training.
 Three conclusions are of particular importance.
 First, LFRs place an emphasis on hemorrhage management (HM) and wound control materials.
 Second, LFRs report less utility for high-level HM and fracture splinting materials, though they still show importance.
 Third, LFRs place emphasis on local kit manufacturing and cite a need for consistent and organized resupplies, especially among super-responders.

 Our survey points to an increased importance on low-level HM and wound care.
 This is evidenced by LFR consensus on usage/sentiment on gloves and gauze/bandages, consensus addition on alcohol wipes, and further requests for fabric, scissors, and gauze resupply.
-This is also in line with prior studies where LFRs have previously reported HM as their most-frequently utilized skill, employed in over 60% of patient encounters [11,16].
+This is also in line with prior studies where LFRs have previously reported HM as their most frequently utilized skill, employed in over 60% of patient encounters [11,16].
 Gloves and gauze/bandages are the most used supplies, employed in 90% and 63% of encounters, respectively, thus establishing themselves as essential materials with consensus agreement among LFRs.
 Trauma scissors and tape should be considered for inclusion as prior studies have supported their use as a cost-effective means for wound access and skin closure [35,36].
 Additionally, many LFRs personally added this item to their kit, demonstrating both its essential nature and the responder's willingness to provide some amount of financial contribution to kit maintenance.
 Most importantly, our study found hand hygiene materials are currently inaccessible to responders and that LFRs reached a consensus agreement that hygiene materials should thus be provided in first aid kits.
 While these materials are known to decrease address infection vector rates and increase overall outcomes in high-income country hospitals, healthcare-associated infection (HAI) rates are three times higher in LMICs largely due to a lack of access [37,38].
 In a prospective study in another LMIC, Brazil, researchers found a lack of hand hygiene in 93% of HAIs while the Occupational Safety and Health Administration (OSHA) in the US estimates that 1.5 million of the 6 million EMS workers are at risk for bloodborne pathogens [38-40].
 The data remains clear: LFRs in LMICs frequently encounter wounds as well as low-level HM incidents in line with evidence showing that 93% of prehospital hemorrhage-related deaths occur in LMICs [41].
 Recommended items for these injuries include gloves, gauze, fabric, tape, scissors, and alcohol wipes/hand sanitizer.

 In contrast to the prevalence of low-level HM and wound control, LFRs placed decreased emphasis on materials for high-level HM and fracture splinting.
 Tourniquets/pens were applied only half as frequently, at 31% usage, as compared to basic HM materials such as gauze/bandages at 63% usage.
 This resulted in LFRs not reaching a consensus agreement on the need for tourniquet inclusion in LFR first aid kits.
 This points to a novel study finding; while previous LFR studies have demonstrated HM as the most frequently used skill, the distinction between low-level HM and high-level HM has yet to be investigated [11,17-21].
-Nevertheless, tourniquets should be included in LFR kits as they are used in a third of incidents, have reduced mortality, and even boast an 81% success rate in bleeding cessation when applied by laypeople [11,17-21,42,43].
+Nevertheless, tourniquets should be included in LFR kits as they are used in a third of incidents, have reduced mortality, and even boast an 81% success rate in bleeding cessation when applied by lay people [11,17-21,42,43].
 Similar to tourniquets, LFRs also did not reach a consensus on the inclusion of wooden fracture splints which were used in 31% of incidents.
 Prior research studies have found utility for extremity fracture splinting to reduce pain and blood loss, but only if doing so does not delay patient transport [44].
 This contrasts with C-spine immobilization with the LFR towel which has proven non-inferiority to a cervical collar, consensus efficacy agreement among LFRs, and previous literature supporting its importance regardless of its impact on transportation times [45,46].
 Once again, the inclusion of wooden splinting boards may be warranted if feasible due to frequent use and minimal costs.
 However, a debate is warranted as these conclusions may suggest that less LFR training time should be dedicated to high-level HM and fracture splinting with increased attention paid to low-level HM and wound control.

 Third, LFRs place emphasis on local kit manufacturing and cite a need for consistent and organized resupplies, especially among the highest responding quartile of responders, reaching a consensus on the importance of local material manufacturing.
 Gauze/cloth, gloves, and first aid kit bags were suggested as items that should be considered for local production.
 This is a realistic prospect as Kenya´s USD$400 million textile industry employs 50,000 individuals and is a major contributor to female workforce participation [47].
 LFRs also seek to increase capacity for sustainable LFR kit resupply, a concern voiced by 37% of respondents.
 LFR programs have previously ensured sustainability through a trainer-of-trainers (TOT) model, robust local partnerships, and combined international and domestic funding [16-22].
 Resupply of kit items including gloves, fabric, and now alcohol wipes is a crucial next step as LFRs have reported depleting their initial supply of gloves and gauze running out after just three incidents.
 Literature on the frequency of kit resupply is lacking; however, a program that should seek to employ strong local partnerships, consistent follow-up time intervals, and frequent digital communication is an ideal way to ensure adequate sourcing of LFR supplies for LFRs.
 Resupply rates will vary significantly among LFRs, given that the top 7% of LFRs disproportionately responded to 28% of incidents, supporting a previously described “super-responder” phenomenon described previously [48].
 As a result, LFRs will require various frequencies of resupply due to their differing incident reporting involvement.
-For this reason, communication between TOTs, LFRs, and local partners on the usage of supplies is of high importance to ensure super-responders are able to obtain supplies more frequently than their peers.
+For this reason, communication between TOTs, LFRs, and local partners on the usage of supplies is of high importance to ensure that super-responders are able to obtain supplies more frequently than their peers.
 Further evidence of a super-responder phenomenon in Kenya is a critical finding in our study and allows us to advocate for as-needed rather than scheduled resupply.

 Limitations: our study is limited by its retrospective, cross-sectional survey-based design.
 First aid kit supplies decay rates across a cohort of LFRs merit prospective study, and future investigations should incorporate “supplies used” into patient encounter incident reports.
 This will not only inform resupply but also provide further insight into prehospital care provided by LFRs.
 Another primary limitation is the sample size of survey respondents, particularly regarding numerical and geographical diversity.
 Conclusions may appear limited in a sample of 82 responders across four sub-counties in Western Kenya.
 However, we remain confident in our data for various reasons.
 First, LFRs have attended to nearly 400 incidents, reassuring our incident sample size.
 Second, out of the four total sub-counties, two (Shinyalu and Mumias East) are considered rural while two (Lurambi and Khwisero) are considered urban, thus providing important geographic variance to supply usage.
 Third, the demographic diversity, with a fifth of respondents being women and over a third working in industries other than transportation, brings further reassurance on the external validity of the study.
 A secondary limitation pertains to non-response bias relating to our two free response questions on potential first aid kit additions and the importance of local materials sourcing, which had 66 and 64 responses for additional items and local sourcing questions, respectively, compared to 82 responses for all multiple-choice questions.
 This could be of potential concern, though we remain assured by the fact that a total of 146 and 136 individual items were tallied since as many LFRs listed multiple items in their responses, suggesting saturation with 80% and 78% response rates.
 Additionally, response bias is a potential concern as we retrospectively assessed first responder incident reporting.
 To minimize this bias, we assessed LFRs just three months following initial training, a method used in prior LFR studies which may have also contributed to a high response rate [19-22].
 Lastly, survey studies are known to be potential victims of response, social desirability, and conformity bias [49].
 To minimize this risk, we followed the validated CROSS guidelines prior to survey design [23] and followed the STROBE guidelines [24] for manuscript preparation.